 At the same time, access to New York behavioral health treatment has become increasingly limited.
-The lack of NYC mental health services—including in-school services, local therapists, residential treatment centers for teens in New York, and adolescent day treatment programs in NYC and surrounding areas—has far-reaching implications for the state’s youth.
+Only one-third of teens with depression received any consistent mental health services.
+There is a shortage of in-school services, local therapists, and residential treatment centers for teens in New York, as well as adolescent day treatment programs in NYC and surrounding areas.
+The lack of New York teen mental health services has far-reaching implications for the state’s youth.

 New Research on Adolescent Mental Health in NYC